-DTs may be treated with:
+DTs may be treated with medicines used to control:

-To prevent having DTs, manage how you drink alcohol.
-If you do drink large amounts on a regular basis, do not suddenly decrease the amount or stop drinking on your own.
-Rather, get advice from your doctor on the safest way to lower your intake.
+To prevent having DTs, drink in moderation.
+If you do drink large amounts on a regular basis, don't suddenly stop or reduce the amount on your own.
+Call your doctor.
+They will help you lower your intake safely.

 National Institute on Alcohol Abuse and Alcoholism

-Canadian Centre on Substance Abuse
+Canadian Centre on Substance Use and Addiction

 Alcohol withdrawal syndrome.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114807/Alcohol-withdrawal-syndrome.
 Updated January 17, 2017.
 Accessed August 21, 2018.